Aspiration pneumonia: Treatment

-Adjusting the patient's posture should come first, then the oropharyngeal contents should be suctioned with the nasogastric tube in place.
-Humidified oxygen is given to patients who are not intubated, and the head end of the bed should be elevated by 45 degrees.
-It's crucial to keep a close eye on the patient's oxygen saturation, and if hypoxia is detected, urgent intubation with mechanical breathing should be given.
+Adjusting the patient's posture usually comes first, then the oropharyngeal contents are suctioned with the nasogastric tube in place.
+Humidified oxygen is given to patients who are not intubated, and the head end of the bed is elevated by 45 degrees.
 Flexible bronchoscopy is often used to gather samples of bronchoalveolar lavage for quantitative bacteriological tests as well as high volume aspiration to clear the secretion.
-In general practice The main treatment of aspiration pneumonia revolves around the use of antibiotics to remove the bacteria causing the infection.
+In general practice, the main treatment of aspiration pneumonia revolves around the use of antibiotics to remove the bacteria causing the infection.
 Broad antibiotic coverage is required to account for the diverse types of bacteria possibly causing the infection.
-Even though they are not necessary in cases with aspiration pneumonitis, antibiotics are typically started right away to stop the disease's development.Recommended antibiotics include clindamycin, meropenem, ertapenem, ampicillin/sulbactam, and moxifloxacin.
+Even though they are not necessary in cases with aspiration pneumonitis, antibiotics are typically started right away to stop the disease's development.
+Recommended antibiotics include clindamycin, meropenem, ertapenem, ampicillin/sulbactam, and moxifloxacin.
 Treatment with piperacillin/tazobactam, cefepime, levofloxacin, imipenem, or meropenem is recommended in cases of potential antibiotic resistance.
 The typical duration of antibiotic therapy is about 5 to 7 days.
 If there is a large accumulation of fluid within the lungs, drainage of the fluid may also aid in the healing process.